Background

 Storage and Seasonal Pitch Caravan Insurance

-Most touring caravan policies cover the caravan year-round, including while it's in storage.
-Storing your caravan at a CaSSOA registered site - sites accredited by the Caravan Storage Site Owners' Association for meeting specific security standards - can significantly reduce your premium and is often required by insurers.
+Most touring caravan policies cover the caravan year-round, including while it is in storage.
+Storing your caravan at a CaSSOA registered site, sites accredited by the Caravan Storage Site Owners Association for meeting specific security standards, can significantly reduce your premium and is often required by insurers.

 Static Caravan Insurance